i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 This is the definition of DH_INITIALIZE(rootKey, k) for a single direction.
-It creates a tagset, and a root key to be used for a subsequent DH ratchet if necessary.
+It creates a tagset, and a "next root key" to be used for a subsequent DH ratchet if necessary.

-We use DH initialization in two places.
+We use DH initialization in three places.
 First, we use it to generate a tag set for the New Session Replies.
 Second, we use it to generate two tag sets, one for each direction, for use in Existing Session messages.

-TODO why are we using the chain key after split() ?
+Lastly, we use it after a DH Ratchet to generate a new tag set in a single direction for additional Existing Session messages.

 .. raw:: html